ledger/ledger/README.md

     # $HOME/local and build with 2 processes in parallel
     ./acprep update --boost-suffix=-mt --prefix=$HOME/local -j2

-Please read the contents of `config.log` if the configure step fails.
-Also, see the `help` subcommand to `acprep`, which explains some of its many options.
+See the `help` subcommand to `acprep`, which explains some of its many options.
 It's pretty much the only command I run for configuring, building and testing Ledger.

 You can run `make check` to confirm the result, and `make install` to install.